Cousins Properties Incorporated research snapshot

 Business essence

 Cousins Properties is paid to own and operate Class A office and mixed-use properties in high-growth Sun Belt markets.
-Tenants pay rent for premium office space in cities like Atlanta, Austin, Charlotte, Dallas, Nashville, Phoenix, and Tampa, while CUZ generates returns through rental income, property appreciation, and selective development.
+Tenants pay rent for premium office space in cities like Atlanta, Austin, Charlotte, Dallas, Nashville, Phoenix, and Tampa, while CUZ generates returns through rental income, property appreciation, and selective development such as Neuhoff and 5th and Walsh.

 Moat

-The moat is built from prime Sun Belt locations, trophy asset quality, local market expertise, tenant relationships, and a development track record.
-The moat can narrow if work-from-home reduces office demand structurally, if Sun Belt markets slow, or if new supply exceeds absorption.
+The moat is built from prime Sun Belt locations, trophy asset quality, local market expertise, a development platform, and tenant relationships.
+The moat can narrow if work-from-home reduces office demand structurally, if Sun Belt markets become overbuilt, or if new supply exceeds absorption after 2030.

 Munger risk inversion

-The thesis can fail if structural office demand declines accelerate, Sun Belt markets become overbuilt, major tenants downsize or default, interest rates stay high and cap rates increase, the share repurchase program does not create value, or leasing economics deteriorate.
+The thesis can fail if structural office demand declines accelerate, Sun Belt markets become overbuilt, major tenants downsize or default, interest rates stay high and cap rates increase, development projects such as 201 North Tryon or 5th and Walsh underperform, or leasing economics deteriorate despite record volume.

 Management